 The holiday period is usually decided by the employer, based on company needs as well as the interests of the worker (Art.
 2109 , 2nd clause of the civil code).

-Minimum rates of pay (including overtime rates): although Italy does not have a statutory minimum wage, wages are fixed in the national collective agreements for the different industrial sectors by the most representative trade union organizations at national level, in compliance with Article 36 of the Constitution which lays down the right to a fair wage, in proportion to the quality and quantity of the work.
+Minimum rates of pay (including overtime rates): In Italy there is no statutory minimum wage.
+Collectively agreed minimum wages are established in the national collective agreements for the different industrial sectors by the most representative trade union organizations at national level, in compliance with Article 36 of the Constitution which lays down the right to a fair wage, in proportion to the quality and quantity of the work.

 Conditions applying to temporary workers: conditions of hiring out workers through temporary work agencies are provided for by Article 35 of the Legislative decree No 81/2015.
 For their entire working period, agency workers are entitled to at least the same pay and the same conditions for equal work as those who are employed directly by the "user" company.
 The "user" company is committed jointly with the temporary staff provider to pay the worker's salary as well as the relative social insurance contributions (Article 35 of the above-mentioned decree).